QubesOS/qubes-doc/user/templates/fedora/fedora-upgrade.md

     [user@fedora-<new> ~]$ sudo fstrim -av
     ```

-6. Shut down the new TemplateVM.
+6. Shut down the new template.

     ```
     [user@dom0 ~]$ qvm-shutdown fedora-<new>